 - Under the terms of the original 2016 agreement, Regeneron had the exclusive right to discover and develop CRISPR-based therapeutic products against up to 10 target genes, focused primarily on editing genes in the liver.
 In June 2020, Regeneron gained rights to develop five additional in vivo liver targets, increasing their target cap to 15 (excluding the hemophilia A and B programs being co-developed by Regeneron and Intellia).
 Intellia may receive milestones and royalties for in vivo targets developed by Regeneron alone, and share proportionally on any profits generated by co-developed in vivo products.

 - Intellia’s first in vivo product candidate, NTLA-2001, seeks to treat transthyretin amyloidosis (ATTR), and is being co-developed with Regeneron under a co-development and co-commercialization (Co/Co) agreement.
-As the lead party, Intellia plans to submit an IND or IND-equivalent in mid-2020 for NTLA-2001.
+As the lead party, Intellia announced in August 2020 that it submitted its first Clinical Trial Application (CTA) to the United Kingdom’s Medicines and Healthcare products Regulatory Agency (MHRA) to initiate a Phase 1 study of NTLA-2001 for the treatment of ATTR.

 - Intellia’s hereditary angioedema (HAE) program is subject to an option by Regeneron to enter into a Co/Co agreement, under which Intellia would remain the lead party.
 Intellia expects to submit an IND or IND-equivalent for NTLA-2002 for the treatment of HAE in the second half of 2021.